radx98/birdseye/spec.md

 2. Most replied to: list of users with number of replies in brackets (takes 25% of horizontal space)
 3. Related Clusters: list of related clusters (takes 25% of horizontal space)

+### Cluster distribution

+- Responsive scatter plot of tweets projected to 2D, spanning the full width with a 60vh container and colored by cluster.

 ### Yearly summaries

 - Year selector (tabs)